-This program has indicated specific essay requirements.
-This essay replaces the general admission essay required for other programs.
+This program has indicated specific statement of interest requirements.
+This statement of interest replaces the general admission statement of interest required for other programs.

 The paper should be a 5-page, double spaced statement of interest in the counseling profession.
 It should include the following information: